-The Oceti Sakowin Power Authority is an independent, non-profit, governmental entity formed to jointly develop Tribal renewable energy resources by financing, developing, constructing and operating power generation and transmission facilities for the wholesale market.
+The Oceti Sakowin Power Authority is an independent, non-profit, governmental entity formed to jointly develop Tribal renewable energy resources by financing, developing, constructing and operating utility- and community-scale clean power projects.
 The OSPA is managed by a Board of Directors comprised of a representative from each of the Member Tribes.
 The Member Tribes have empowered the OSPA to hire professional management and to negotiate and execute deals with world-class developers and operators.
-This allows the Tribes to “go big” and develop over a gigawatt of green power financed by the OSPA through the issuance of power revenue bonds, guaranteeing the Tribes ownership interest in the power generation and transmission system and that the Tribes will share appropriately in the proceeds.
+This allows the Tribes to “go big” and develop gigawatts of clean power financed by the OSPA to maximize Tribal ownership interest in the power generation and transmission system so that the Tribes will share appropriately in the proceeds.

 The public power authority model ensures that surplus revenue is distributed to the Member Tribes.
 It also requires that such surplus revenues be used for “municipal purposes,” ensuring that the revenue will be reinvested into the Tribes and surrounding territories in infrastructure development and other economic development projects.